axibase/atsd-use-cases/research/saudi-arabia/README.md

 [![](./images/sa-13.png)](https://apps.axibase.com/chartlab/e2e02622#fullscreen)

 Further challenging regional stability from the Saudi perspective is the assent of the Islamic Republic of Iran, the nominal Shia antagonist to the Sunni Kingdom of Saudi Arabia.
 Iran, which produces about three million barrels of oil a day<sup>[6](https://www.opec.org/opec_web/en/about_us/163.htm)</sup> compared to the Saudis' nearly ten million, has nonetheless been able to maintain production costs at such a level than their petrol industry is still profitable.
-Matched with the 83 million or so Iranians living on the other side of Iraq from Saudi Arabia, the Islamic Republic of Iran could eventually move to challenge Saudi hegemony in the Middle East.
+Matched with the 83 million Iranians living on the other side of Iraq from Saudi Arabia, the Islamic Republic of Iran could eventually move to challenge Saudi hegemony in the Middle East.

 A demonstration of Saudi reliance on oil production can be observed by examining gross domestic product statistics.
 Non-oil GDP growth has been significant several times in the last decades, but similar to the "Chinese miracle," developing nations are often able to achieve extraordinary growth rates by importing growth from more developed economies.
 More importantly, non-oil GDP growth has been less than 2% two of the last four years. <sup>[7](https://fred.stlouisfed.org/series/SAUNGDPXORPCHPT)</sup> Matched with diminished oil profits, an ascendent foe, and a slow growing domestic economy, challenge in one theater of Saudi affairs could easily spill over into another.

 [![](./images/sa-14.png)](https://apps.axibase.com/chartlab/6870db58#fullscreen)

-Real GDP growth rarely exceeded nominal GDP growth, so although the relative size of the Saudi economy continues to expand, the portion of that income which translates into real liquidity is diminishing.
+Real GDP growth rarely exceeded nominal GDP growth, although the relative size of the Saudi economy continues to expand, the portion of that income which translates into real liquidity is diminishing.

 As mentioned above, economic instability has the potential to hamper the retention of royal legitimacy or combat readiness and either has the ability to further affect the Saudi economy via oil production costs or sales prices.